 TIP: if you have a workout buddy who can hold onto some sort of looped light-resistance band (around your lower waist) while you side-shuffle, it makes the drill more challenging.
 However, it can be done without a band, too.

-Key Principles of Cross-Training
+Key Principles of Effective Cross-Training

 Be mindful of your alignment when doing sprints or drills: